 Once you've run a crawl of your site in the Site Audit tool, you might see a '5XX page' error in the report under the Internal pages menu:

-This can damage your website crawlability (and thus indexability) and have a negative impact on the user experience for your website visitors.
+This can damage your website crawlability (and thus indexability) and will negatively affect the user experience on your website.

 How to fix it

-The most common reason for these errors is an internal server error or a server busy error when the web server failed to fulfill the request due to an unexpected condition.
+One of the most common 5xx errors is 503 (Service Unavailable) when the web server was unable to handle the request due to a temporary overloading or maintenance.
 Such temporal issues do not require any extra work and, as a rule, get resolved with the next successful crawl.